OpenISS/OpenISS/README.md

 OpenISS is inspired by its counterparts of ISS and ISSv2, but being built from scratch using C and C++ and open-source libraries and toolkits for sensors and creative coding.
-Various wrappers are being planned.
+Various wrappers are being developed.
 See background on the original ISS below.

 ## Contributors ##